e-dant/watcher/README.md

 Which is pretty cool.

-It is a snapshot of the output taken while preparing this commit, right before writing this paragraph.

-A `main` suitable for this task:
+A `main` program suitable for this task:

 ```cpp
 #include <iostream>             /* std::cout, std::endl */